From East Asian Pop to Global Pop

-Cover art for the podcast episode How East Asian Pop Changed the World - From J-Pop to BTS
+Cover art for the podcast episode From East Asian Pop to Global Pop

 Hibari Misora.
 Kyu Sakamoto.
 BTS.
 Blackpink.

-They proved that pop music could travel worldwide, even when the language remained local.
+They showed that pop could travel across borders, even when the language stayed local.

 ---